pemoreau/advent-of-code/README.md

 - `cd go/<n>` and `go run .`
 - `go test` to run unit tests
 - `go test -bench .` to run benchmarks
+- `go test ./...` to run unit tests in all subdirectories

 # [Year 2022](README-2022.md)